uo-ec607/lectures/08-regression/08-regression.md

 ## 2 height         0.639     0.626     1.02    0.312   -0.615      1.89
 ```

-Again, I could now pipe this tidied coeffients data frame to a ggplot2 call, using saying `geom_pointrange()` to plot the error bars.
+Again, I could now pipe this tidied coefficients data frame to a ggplot2 call, using saying `geom_pointrange()` to plot the error bars.
 Feel free to practice doing this yourself now, but we'll get to some explicit examples further below.

 A related and also useful function is `broom::glance()`, which summarises the model "meta" data (R<sup>2</sup>, AIC, etc.) in a data frame.